-Back in November, Nathan Jurgenson, the scholar who earlier coined the term "digital dualism" to describe (and challenge) the belief that online and offline lifes are separate entities, wrote an article on The New Inquiry titled "The disconnectionists".
+Back in November, Nathan Jurgenson, the scholar who earlier coined the term “digital dualism” to describe (and challenge) the belief that online and offline lives are separate entities, wrote an article on The New Inquiry titled “The disconnectionists”.

 The essay examines the philosophy of people promoting the benefit of consciously disconnecting from digital networks for a certain period of time:

 According to this popular fairytale, the Internet arrived and real conversation, interaction, identity slowly came to be displaced by the allure of the virtual – the simulated second life that uproots and disembodies the authentic self in favor of digital status-posturing, empty interaction, and addictive connection.
 This is supposedly the world we live in now, as a recent spate of popular books, essays, wellness guides, and viral content suggest.
 Yet they have hope: By casting off the virtual and re-embracing the tangible through disconnecting and undertaking a purifying “digital detox,” one can reconnect with the real, the meaningful — one’s true self that rejects social media’s seductive velvet cage.

 While Jurgenson’s text focuses on debunking the myth that the use of digital technology per se is unnatural or even an illness, his contribution is of interest from the perspective of the non-use debate due to its description of two dimensions:

 - non-use as not just conscious but potentially deeply ideological behaviour

 - intentional non-use as a behaviour promoted by mass media as well as the health and wellbeing industry

 This illustrates how the dominantly promoted “use” surrounding popular technology such as social media may not only lead to individuals making a choice to resist or reject but even to the emergence of normative movements where negating use can in itself turn into a movement with its own “users” (e.g. crowds signing up for “digital detox” camps and the like):